johnstonskj/rust-dygpi/README.md

 ## Changes

+**Version 0.1.3**

+* Moved the PluginRegistrar struct from the manager to plugin module; this seems cleaner from a client perspective.

 **Version 0.1.2**

 * Added the ability to override the registration function name, this allows for multiple plugin types in a single host.